 “During recessions it’s more important than ever to remember that loyal customers are the primary, enduring source of cash flow and organic growth.
 Marketing isn’t optional—it’s a “good cost,” essential to bringing in revenues from these key customers and others.”

 - Consistent revenue: marketing produces revenue that helps fund the rest of the business.
-It’s fuel or accelerant for the rest of the machine.

 - Better product insights: by collaborating with the product team using marketing research and analysis, product development becomes more informed.